opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_Cohere_Rerank_model.md

     ]
 }
 ```
-Use the connector id in response to create model
+Use the connector ID from the response to create a model:
 ```
 POST /_plugins/_ml/models/_register?deploy=true
 {